sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 Much cleaner and concise.
 And now, for the content.

-** Setting up the row
+## Setting up the row

 The row consists of two objects, the planet image and a blue rectangle with the text.
-As the planet overlaps the rectangle, the best is to put them in a ```Stack``` widget.
+As the planet overlaps the rectangle, the best way to organize them is to put them in a ```Stack``` widget.
 The ```Stack``` widget just puts elements one in top of the other in the z-axis.

 ```dart
 class PlanetRow extends StatelessWidget {